malmaud/TensorFlow.jl/joss_paper/paper.md

 Another example of the use of Julia's metaprogramming is in the automatic generation of Julia code for each operation defined by the official TensorFlow C implementation (for example, convolutions of two TensorFlow tensors).
 The C API can be queried to return  definitions of all operations as protobuffer descriptions, which includes the expected TensorFlow type and arity of its inputs and outputs, as well as documentation.
 This described the operations at a sufficient level to generate the Julia code to bind to the functions in the C API and automatically generate a useful docstring for the function,.
 One challenge in this is that such generated code must correct the indices to be 1-based instead of 0-based to accord with Julia convention.
-Various heuristics are employed by TensorFlow.jl to guess which input arguments represent indicies and so should be converted.
+Various heuristics are employed by TensorFlow.jl to guess which input arguments represent indices and so should be converted.

 TensorFlow.jl ships by default with bindings for most operations, but any operation can be dynamically imported at runtime using `@tfimport OperationName`, which will generate the binding and load it immediately.
 Additionally, for operations that correspond to native Julia operations (for example, `sin`), we overload the native Julia operation to call the proper binding.

 We also use Julia's advanced parametric type system to enable elegant implementations of array operations not easily possible in other client libraries.
-TensorFlow.jl represents all nodes in the computational graph as parametric `Tensor` types which are parametrised by their element type, e.g. `Tensor{Int}`, `Tensor{Float64}` or `Tensor{Bool}`.
+TensorFlow.jl represents all nodes in the computational graph as parametric `Tensor` types which are parameterized by their element type, e.g. `Tensor{Int}`, `Tensor{Float64}` or `Tensor{Bool}`.
 This allows Julia's dispatch system to be used to simplify defining some bindings.
 For example, indexing a `Tensor` with an `Int`-like Tensor will ultimately create a node corresponding to a TensorFlow "gather" operation,  and indexing with a `Bool`-like Tensor will correspond to a "boolean_mask" operation.
 It is also used to cast inputs in various functions to compatible shapes.

 ## Challenges

-A significant difficulty in implementing the TensorFlow.jl package for Julia is that in the upstream TensorFlow version 0 and 1 distributions, the C API is primarily designed for the execution of pretrained models and does not include many conveients for the definition of training of graphs.

-The C API primarily exposes low-level array operations such as matrix multiplication or reductions.
-Graidnet descent ptimizers, RNNs functionality, and (until recently) shape-inference all required reimplementation on the Julia side.
+The TensorFlow 1.0 C API primarily exposes low-level functionality for manually managing nodes in the computation graph.
+Gradient descent optimizers, RNNs functionality, and (until recently) shape-inference all required reimplementation on the Julia side.
 Most challengingly, the symbolic differentiation implemented in the `gradients` function is not available from the C API for all operations.
 To work around this, we currently use Julia's [Python interop](https://github.com/JuliaPy/PyCall.jl) library to generate the gradient nodes using the Python client for those operations not supported by the C API.
 This requires serializing and deserializing TensorFlow graphs on both the Julia and Python side.